ScanMountGoat/Smush-Material-Research/Textures.md

 # Emissive Maps
 Emissive maps ared used for glowing effects such as Samus's lights.
 The majority of the texture will be black (no emission).
-Some materials use emission in place of a col map for flat lighting.
+Some materials use emission in place of a base color map for flat lighting.
 This is common for retro stages and skyboxes.

 # Normal Maps
 The RG channels are used for the XY directions of the normal map.
 The Z direction of the normal map